omar-polo/bfc/README.md

 ===========================

 bfc is a simple brainfuck compiler.
 It's written in Haskell because I hate myself and outputs QBE because why not.
+It's released into the public domain.

 Makefiles are clunky, hard to write and errors prone, but they also have their shortcomings!
 You can use make to build bfc: